mt40/my_blog/README.md

 This is done by [Grunt][grunt] and build definitions are in `Gruntfile.js`.

+Notes:
-*We don't use [sbt][sbt] to build because it is too heavy, especially on laptops which doesn't have good specs*
+- We don't use [sbt][sbt] to build because it is too heavy, especially on laptops which doesn't have good specs.
+- It is important that packages in `package.json` are declared in `dependencies` section because Heroku will remove packages in `devDependencies` before our build process completes.

 ## Run